SennaStubbs/uni-rdwd-smallmart/README.md

 - The **select** element for sorting products on a category page uses an experimental feature that is only available on newer version of **Chrome** and **Microsoft Edge**.
 This sorting also does not work.
 - With the 'user_access_level' column, an administrator dashboard can easily be implemented to manage all users, products, and reviews.
 - The pagination on any page is not properly scalable, easily going off the screen on devices with smaller screens.
+- There is no system for when a user forgets their password.
+- No testing for common web attacks was performed.